 These types of washes are often regarded as "shabby chic", "antique", or "french country".
 As you may have noticed, it's a look that has become popular with higher-end new constructions homes.
 As a result, the popularity of decorative washes has increased over the last 5 years as people look to modernize their existing homes and businesses.

 This unique change looks great on exterior brick and stone or on the interior in places like the kitchen, fireplace, or accent wall.
-Another reason property owners opt for a decorative wash is because it's a cost effective way to change the look of your property without having to alter the structural integrity.
+Another reason property owners opt for a decorative wash is that it's a cost-effective way to change the look of your property without having to alter the structural integrity.

 Whitewash, German Smear, & Slurry

 When it comes to decorative wash styles there are differences on how each term is defined, what material are used for each method, and the final look that each achieves.
 However, when researching online, you'll find inconsistent information.
 This makes it difficult for you to choose the look you desire and clearly communicate that to your contractor.
 Therefore, let's go over the three most popular options you'll want to know about.

 White wash is a mixture of water and paint, the thinner the paint, the more the brick color will show through.
 Furthermore, you can get a variety of different looks just by testing different thicknesses of paints.
 Whitewashing is generally the lightest coating of the three brick wash methods and is typically done two ways.